machinezone/IXWebSocket/README.md

 // to make sure that load balancers do not kill an idle connection. webSocket.setHeartBeatPeriod(45);

+// Per message deflate connection is enabled by default.
+You can tweak its parameters or disable it webSocket.disablePerMessageDeflate();

 // Setup a callback to be fired when a message or an event (open, close, error) is received webSocket.setOnMessageCallback(
     [](ix::WebSocketMessageType messageType,